JUnelus/retail-websites-performance-test/README.md

  on:
   schedule:
     # * is a special character in YAML so you have to quote this string
-    - cron:  '*/15 * * * *'
+    - cron:  '0 9 * * *'
 ```

- # ❓ FAQs
+    * Push the changes to your repo.

- * Can I view the performance realtime?
+    * Check the Actions tab in your repo to see the workflow in action.
-    - Yes.
-Using the Influx DB cloud, the results will get published instantly.
+    * Check the InfluxDB cloud to see the results.

- * What is the cost involved in this experiment?
+    # 📈 Dashboard

-    - Nothing.
-All are using free resources.😊
+    Here is the [dashboard](https://us-west-2-1.aws.cloud2.influxdata.com/orgs/1b1b3